 General repairs are repairs required to fix relatively minor damage or maintain the property.
 A tenant is required to inform their landlord/agent of the need for repairs within 7 days of that need arising.

 The landlord/agent is required to carry out the repairs within 28 days (or 7 days in a boarding house).
 The landlord/agent is not required to repair problems that are the fault of the tenant.

-NOTE: Cooking stoves with at least half the elements working are deemed a general repair with 14 days for repair, rather than the 28 days for general repair.
+NOTE: Cooking stoves with at least half the elements working are deemed a general repair with 14 days for repair, rather than the usual 28 days for general repair.

 If an item cannot be repaired, it is to be replaced with an item that serves the same primary function and functions to a similar standard as the original item before it needed to be repaired.